aws-samples/sample-advcomp-expert-team-strands-agentcore/README.md

 > **Note**: This is a sample/demonstration project.
 It is not intended for production use without additional security hardening, permission scoping, and operational considerations.

 A multi-agent system that dynamically creates teams of specialized AI agents to answer questions about advanced computing topics.
-The system uses AWS Bedrock AgentCore, Strands Agents framework, and Model Context Protocol (MCP) for knowledge base access.
+The system uses Amazon Bedrock AgentCore, AWS Strands Agents, and Model Context Protocol (MCP) for knowledge base access.

 ## What This Does